Past Perfect Continuous ESL Worksheets, Games and Activities

 ESL Past Perfect Continuous Worksheet - Grammar and Reading Exercises: Gap-fill, Error Correction, Writing Sentences from Prompts, Reading Comprehension Questions - Intermediate (B1) - 30 minutes

 Here is a productive past perfect continuous worksheet for intermediate students to use in class.
-Students begin with a gap-fill exercise where they complete past perfect continuous sentences using verbs in brackets.
-Next, students correct mistakes in a set of past perfect continuous sentences.
-Students then fill in gaps in a story using verbs from a box in the past perfect continuous tense.
-Students then move on to answer comprehension questions about the story using full past perfect continuous sentences.
-As an extension, students write and present a short story about the characters in the text using a set of past perfect phrases and other narrative tenses where appropriate.
+First, students complete sentences with verbs in brackets in their past perfect continuous form.
+Next, students correct mistakes in past perfect continuous sentences and questions.
+Students then complete a short story with verbs from a box in their past perfect continuous form.
+Finally, students answer reading comprehension questions about the story using the past perfect continuous.

 Michael had been wondering Preview